US service companies expanded at strong pace in June

 WASHINGTON – U.S. service firms expanded at a surprisingly strong pace in June as companies saw gains in business activity and new orders.

-The Institute for Supply Management says that its services index rose to 59.1 last month compared to 58.6 in May.
+The Institute for Supply Management said Thursday that its services index rose to 59.1 last month, compared to 58.6 in May.
 Any reading above 50 signals growth.

 The services sector, where most Americans are employed, has now expanded for 101 consecutive months, or more than eight years.